 - This position includes a Transgender Media Lab Scholarship of $1500/year.

 - Funding for student travel for research and conferences will also be provided.

-Interested candidates should apply to a related PhD (or terminal degree) program of their choice at the University of Ottawa (Communication, Computer Science, Digital Transformation and Innovation, Feminist & Gender Studies, Information Studies [MIS degree]) and/or at Carleton University (Communication, Computer Science, Cultural Mediations, Information Technology).
+Interested candidates should apply to a related PhD (or terminal degree) program of their choice at the University of Ottawa (Communication, Computer Science, Digital Transformation and Innovation, Feminist & Gender Studies, Information Studies [MIS degree]).
 Candidates may apply for more than one program but will have to pick one if admitted to more than one.
-We encourage candidates to apply for additional awards and financial support (University of Ottawa, Carleton).
+We encourage candidates to apply for additional awards and financial support.